Lego Alpha Team

-Lego Alpha Team was a Lego theme that was released in 2001 and ended in 2005.
+Lego Alpha Team (stylized as LEGO Alpha Team) is a discontinued Lego theme that was released in 2001 and ended in 2005.
 It focused on a group of secret agents and their evil nemesis named Ogel.

 Overview

 Lego Alpha Team was a Lego product line that was in production from March 2001 to December 2005.
 It centred on a group of secret agents who aimed to stop an evil character named Ogel from changing people into skeleton drones with mind controlling orbs.
 The backstory was driven by the Lego Alpha Team PC game and other published media.
 The name "Ogel" is the word "Lego" in reverse.
 The theme influenced the Lego Agents theme, which was released several years later in 2008.